mansisampat8/mansisampat8.github.io/_posts/2025-10-17-Push-or-Pull-What-Really-Drives-Your-Startup-Growth.md

 They build *roots*, so every direct effort above the ground becomes stronger.

 **Example:**
-Paytm didn’t just advertise payments; they built an **ecosystem** where users pulled in merchants and merchants pulled in users — classic network effect.
+Paytm didn’t just advertise payments; they built an **ecosystem** where users pulled in merchants and merchants pulled in users; classic network effect.
 Or **Ola** every new rider attracted more drivers, every driver attracted more riders.
 Pull, not push.

 > Indirect levers make your growth magnetic; they make people come to you even when you stop chasing them.